 The pupillary pathways

 The function of the pupil is to control the amount of light that reaches the retina.
 It is controlled by the parasympathetic fibers (causing constriction) and sympathetic fibers (causing dilatation).
 The two most important pupillary reflexes are the near reflex and the light reflex.

 The near reflex

-The near reflex starts where eyes are directed from a distant to a near object.
-The reflex is Initiated by blurring of the retinal image.
+The near reflex starts when the eyes are directed from a distant to a near object.
+The reflex is Initiated by the blurring of the retinal image.
 The near reflex has three components:

-- Accommodation: contraction of the ciliary muscle leading to increase of the refractive power of the lens, bringing the image on the retina.
+- Accommodation: contraction of the ciliary muscle leads to an increase of the refractive power of the lens, bringing the image to the retina.

 - Convergence: contraction of the medial recti of both eyes, bringing the images of the near object on the foveae.